 For more than two decades, Laura Zimmerman selflessly served the Jewish community in many capacities at Jewish Federation of Greater Hartford, including as chief operating officer, senior vice president, and director of the Jewish Community Relations Council.
 This winter, Laura moved on to her next chapter in retirement — and while our entire community will miss working with her closely day-to-day, we embrace the opportunity to reflect on the great impact of her work over these many years and express our heartfelt gratitude.
-In January of this year, Laura shared her reflections with the Federation community in a moving retirement speech.
-Below is the text of that speech.
+Recently, Laura shared her reflections with the Federation community in a moving retirement speech.
+Below is a partial text of that speech.

 This may be about my retirement, but ultimately it is a thank you to you, our shared community.
 My family has been part of this incredible Jewish community since 1983 and I have had the honor and privilege of working alongside all of you to continue to build on a strong foundation, helping to shape and keep it vibrant for 22 years.
 I cannot think of a better way to spend so much of one’s professional life, and I have no regrets — only pride.